saeyslab/nichenetpy/README.md

 three features required for the analysis: a list of potential ligands, a gene set that captures the downstream effects of the CCC event of interest, and a background set of genes.
-Further explanation on each feature can be found in the introduction to nichenetpy.
+Further explanation on each feature can be found in the introductory notebooks.

 ![](images/figure1.svg) <br><br>